cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 Runs Cypress headlessly without spawning a browser.

-You can use this command when working locally, or when running in [Continuous Integration](https://on.cypress.io/guides/continuous-integration).
+You can use this command when working locally or when running in [Continuous Integration](https://on.cypress.io/guides/continuous-integration).

-Cypress will first check to see if the Desktop Application is installed, and will automatically install it prior to running (if necessary).
+Cypress will first check to see that the Desktop Application is installed and will automatically install it prior to running (if necessary).

 [block:callout]
 {
   "type": "success",
-  "title": "Want your runs recorded?",
+  "title": "Want your test runs recorded?",
-  "body": "You can also have Cypress record your runs and make them available on our [Dashboard](https://on.cypress.io/guides/dashboard-features)."
+  "body": "You can also have Cypress record your test runs and make them available on our [Dashboard](https://on.cypress.io/guides/dashboard-features)."
 }
 [/block]